carlosj1999/IP_Aggregator/README_Alma9.md

 ### 1. Prerequisites

-In order to complete this guide, you need a server running Alma9, along with a non-root user with sudo privileges and an active firewall.
+In order to complete this guide, you need a server running Alma9, along with a non-root user with sudo privileges.

 ### 2. Install Required Packages from the Alma9 Repositories